Biography: Georgia Nix Miller

-Georgia Nix Miller brings her passion for education and community service to The University of Akron as her husband, Gary, begins his tenure as president.
+Georgia Nix Miller brings her passion for education and community service to Akron as she partners with her husband, Gary, who serves as the 18th president of The University of Akron.

 Miller has a strong background in both private and non-profit sectors.
 She began her career in Dallas with Arthur Young in Management Consulting where she worked with teams solving complex organizational challenges for national and international clients.